omfmartin/omfmartin.github.io/content/en/posts/202402_explainable_ai.md

 ### Explaining the Explanation

 For effective implementation of XAI techniques, it is crucial to understand who is the target audience for the explanations.
-XAI primarily serves technical professionals, such as data scientists and machine learning engineers, who have a deep understanding of AI systems.
+XAI primarily serves technical professionals, such as data scientists and machine learning engineers, who have a deep understanding of statistics.

 However, a significant distinction exists between explanations suitable for AI experts and those for non-technical users.
 Technical details can overwhelm non-technical users, leading to confusion or misinterpretation.
 For example, someone with limited knowledge of statistics might mistakenly interpret SHAP values as indicating causality, rather than merely correlation.